-- Improve and expand on substance abuse assessments and treatment services and working with the substance providers on safety planning and relapse, - ➤ Development of in-home rapid family response safety management services to be available in all four counties, - ➤ Increase wraparound services in all four counties, - Enhance the development and management of safety Plans, - Expand resources to support foster parents for placement stabilization, - Increase supervisory documentation of early discussion of the case plan goal, - > Review of all children in group care, - > Increase the targeted recruitment initiatives of foster homes for complex children, - Continue to bring children from out of circuit back in Circuit, - > Engage parents in their child's daily activities to document in the judicial review, - Improve processes and follow up on permanency round tables. - > Improve timely data entry into FSFN, - Training to reinforce the frequency and quality of visitation between siblings and parents, - > Training for case managers to improve engaging with children during home visits, - Enhance, youth involvement in case planning, - > Thorough review of the utilization of management reports for medical and dental appointments for improvement in outcomes, - > Compliance with psychotropic medication,
+- Improve and expand on substance abuse assessments and treatment services and working with the substance providers on safety planning and relapse, - ➤ Development of in-home rapid family response safety management services to be available in all four counties, - ➤ Increase wraparound services in all four counties, - Enhance the development and management of safety Plans, - Expand resources to support foster parents for placement stabilization, - Increase supervisory documentation of early discussion of the case plan goal, - ➤ Review children in group care with Child Placing Agencies to ensure best placement matches for children, - > Targeted recruitment initiatives to increase variety of foster homes tailored to meet needs of complex children and sibling groups; increase in STFC homes.

-- > Engage the managing entity to enhance communication and record sharing of mental health services. - Rapid Family Engagement meeting within 5-7 business of shelter to immediately engage the parents and discuss conditions for return and begin case planning process
+- Continue to bring children from out of circuit back in Circuit, - Engage parents in their child's daily activities to document in the judicial review, - Improve processes and follow up on permanency round tables, - > Improve timely data entry into FSFN, - Training to reinforce the frequency and quality of visitation between siblings and parents, - Training for case managers to improve engaging with children during home visits, - Enhance, youth involvement in case planning, - Thorough review of the utilization of management reports for medical and dental appointments for improvement in outcomes, - ► Compliance with psychotropic medication, - Engage the managing entity to enhance communication and record sharing of mental health services. - ➤ Rapid Family Engagement meeting within 5-7 business of shelter to immediately engage the parents and discuss conditions for return and begin case planning process - ➤ CCKIDS will work to improve accurate and timely data entry of placements, particularly kinship placements. - Update the current Home visit form, to include specific guidance to assist Case Managers.